mtrocadomoreira/ozzy/README.md

 ## Acknowledgment

-Please note that `ozzy.plot` uses two [color maps developed by Fabio Crameri](https://www.fabiocrameri.ch/colourmaps/) by default: `vik` (divergent) and `lipari` (sequential).
-These color maps should be acknowledged if used in a published image, for example with:
+Please note that `ozzy.plot` uses two [color maps developed by Fabio Crameri](https://www.fabiocrameri.ch/colourmaps/) (licensed under an MIT license) by default: `vik` (divergent) and `lipari` (sequential). **These color maps should be acknowledged if used in a published image**, for example with:

-> The Scientific color map lipari[^1] is used in this study to prevent visual distortion of the data and exclusion of readers with colour-vision deficiencies[^2].
+> The Scientific colour map lipari[^1] is used in this study to prevent visual distortion of the data and exclusion of readers with colour-vision deficiencies[^2].

-More information here.

 [^1]: F. Crameri, "Scientific colour maps".
 Zenodo, Oct.
 05, 2023. [doi: 10.5281/zenodo.8409685](http://doi.org/10.5281/zenodo.8409685).

 [^2]: F. Crameri, G.E.
 Shephard, and P.J.
 Heron, "The misuse of colour in science communication".
 Nat.
 Commun. **11**, 5444 (2020). [doi: 10.1038/s41467-020-19160-7](https://doi.org/10.1038/s41467-020-19160-7).

+More information about the colour libraries used by ozzy can be found in the ["Plotting" section of the User Guide]().

 ## License